egorlitvinenko/exdict/README.md

 ## Additional info

-1. Internationalization doesn't supported yet.
-Now the main loader implementation is <code>ClasspathPropertiesErrorsLoader</code>.
+1. Internationalization doesn't support.
+Now the main loader implementation is <code>ClasspathPropertiesErrorsLoader</code>;
 2. Code must be an Integer.
 But in properties file you can use another property key.
-You have to specify code loader like in example.
+You have to specify code loader like in example;
+3. It's not enough tested for production using and currently under development.